 Know Your Rights See the Air Carrier Access Act

-You can check your chair at the check-in desk or at the gate.
 I highly recommend checking it at the gate.
-If you check it at the desk they take your chair and give you a crappy one with a stranger pushing it.
+You are entitled to do this.
+If you check it at the check-in desk they take your chair and give you a crappy one with a stranger pushing it.
 The experience is pretty dehumanizing and at the end they leave you sitting at the gate and take the chair.
 Need to go to the bathroom while you wait?
 Tough.
 Then another person with a chair will pick you up and take you to the plane during boarding.

 If you check your chair for the gate you take your own chair through security and all the way to the entrance to the plane.
 Some airlines take your chair at the gate and take you the last bit to the plane in their chair.